How Long Does a Dog Stay in Heat

 Whether you're a first-time breeder or an excited new pet owner, understanding your dog's heat cycle is important.
 You may be asking yourself: How often do dogs go into heat?
 How long does a dog stay in heat?
 Find the answers to your questions and learn more about your dog's heat cycle!

 How Often Do Dogs Go Into Heat?

-Most female dogs go into heat, or experience estrus, for the first time when they are about 6 months old.
+Most female dogs go into heat, or experience estrus, for the first time when they are about 6 months of age.
 This can be earlier for small-breed dogs and later for large-breed dogs.
 Most dogs will go into heat about every 6 months, although this can vary depending on the breed and the dog.
-Smaller breeds may go into heat more often, while larger breeds may go into heat less often.
+Smaller breeds may go into heat more often, while giant breeds may go into heat less often.

 It may take a year or two for a dog's cycle to become regular.
 Female dogs will go into heat throughout their entire lives, although they will probably go into heat less often as they get older.

 If you plan on breeding your dog, you should talk with your veterinarian about when your dog is ready to be bred.
 Many vets advise not breeding young female dogs during their first or second cycle.

 Before breeding your dog, you should consider giving her a pre-breeding supplement, like Breed Heat from Thomas Pet.
 This formula is designed to support reproductive health, help regulate hormones, and bring female animals into normal heat cycles.

 When a dog is in heat, she's receptive to mating and experiences hormonal changes that indicate she's in heat, including a swollen vulva, bloody vaginal discharge, and more frequent urination.
 Female dogs are often more nervous, alert, and easily distracted during their heat cycle.

 When the discharge decreases in amount and blood, the female often becomes receptive to males.
 She may elevate her hindquarters toward male dogs when they approach while holding her tail to the side.

 How Long Does a Dog Stay in Heat?